guilevieiram/Data-Structures-UFMG/First Project/README.md

 # First Project in Data Structures
 In order to run this code, follow these two steps:
-1. Assert that your directory is organized according to the following structure:
+1. Assert that your directory is organized according to the following structure,i.e. create obj/ and bin/ directories:
 ```
 First Project/
 └── src/